Mercedes-Benz Citaro: Rest of the UK

 Many of the former London Citaro Gs saw further service with various Arriva, FirstGroup, Go-Ahead Group, National Express and Stagecoach Group fleets outside of London.

 In 2008, First York purchased 15 Citaro Gs for its York Park & Ride operation.
 In 2015 Blackpool Transport received 10 Citaros for use on Palladium branded routes.
 In 2015 Cardiff Bus received 20 Citaros.

+In 2025, Transdev in Yorkshire bought 16 Citaro Hybrids, 12 branded for Flyer services between Leeds Bradford Airport, Harrogate and Bradford with 4 in plain grey wrapped in Transdev decals.
+These replaced the previous Optare Versas which have been sold on for further use.

 France

 The RATP Bus Network of Paris operates 426 Citaros of which 349 are standard, 12m length and the other 77 are 18m length articulated buses.